Universal quantum computation via scalable measurement-free error correction

 In some quantum computing platforms, such as those based on neutral atoms or trapped ions, the relatively slow nature of such measurements often hinders the efficiency of this syndrome extraction~\cite{pogorelov2024, postler2023, graham2023, singh2023, huie2023, lis2023, norcia2023, bluvstein2024}.
-An alternative approach, \emph{measurement-free} (MF) QEC, has emerged as a promising solution~\cite{paz-silva2010, li2012, crow2016, ercan2018, perlin2023, heussen2023, veroni2024}, replacing classical processing with purely unitary dynamics.
-In MF QEC, the dissipative dynamics needed to remove the entropy introduced by noise is achieved through reset operations or a continuous supply of fresh ancilla qubits, which has been recently demonstrated in neutral-atom architectures~\cite{singh2022, norcia2024, gyger2024}.
+An alternative approach, \emph{measurement-free} (MF) QEC, has emerged as a promising solution~\cite{paz-silva2010, li2012, crow2016, ercan2018, perlin2023, heussen2023, veroni2024}, replacing classical processing with a combination of unitary dynamics and a dissipative element needed to remove the entropy introduced by noise.
+The latter is achieved through reset operations or a continuous supply of fresh ancilla qubits, which has recently been demonstrated in neutral-atom platforms~\cite{singh2022, norcia2024, gyger2024}.
 In particular, the first fully \emph{fault-tolerant} (FT) proposal correcting a single error was achieved in Ref.~\cite{heussen2023}, by adapting Steane-type error correction techniques~\cite{steane1997}.
-Later, some of the authors of this work showed that by using redundant syndrome information, low-overhead alternatives can been formulated as well~\cite{veroni2024}.
+Later, some of the authors of this work showed that by using redundant syndrome information, alternative schemes can be formulated with a lower overhead in terms of both the number of qubits and gate count~\cite{veroni2024}.